-The city of Philadelphia has tried to put the 1985 MOVE disaster behind it without success.
-Today, the disasterous government response and the specter of racism are all too relevant and invite the conclusion that little has really changed in my hometown and, as we’ve seen across the nation, in the USA.
+The city of Philadelphia has tried to put the 1985 MOVE incident behind it without success.
+Today, the disastrous government response and the specter of racism are all too relevant and invite the conclusion that little has really changed in my hometown and, as we’ve seen across the nation, in the USA.

 I have updated “Liveshot: Journalistic Heroism in Philadelphia” with a few new elements learned in the 36 years since I helped cover that story for WCAU-TV.
 The Preface and Epilogue contain new context.
 The body of the book has been re-edited to be a bit tighter.
 The font is larger and easier to read.
 I found a cover photo that better reflects the row house nature of residential Philadelphia that contributed to the claustrophobic feel of the MOVE story.